SensorsINI/v2e/README.md

 The program will take the DVS recording data, which starts at time 'start' and ends at time 'end', to calculate the best threshold values for positive and negative self separately.

-In order to get the best approximations, the input video needs to satisfy the requirements below,
+For the best frame interpolation by SuperSloMo, the input video needs to satisfy the requirements below,

 - Daytime
 - Cloudy
 - No rain
 - High frame rate

+If the video is underexposed, overexposed, has motion blur or aliasing, then the emulated DVS events will have poor realism.

 ### Default Thresholds ####
 _pos_thres_: 0.25